MarkusReadius/wireguard-pa440-vpn-guide/docs/02-network-configuration.md

 # Network Configuration Guide

-This guide covers the detailed network configuration for both the WireGuard VMs and PA-440 firewalls at each site, with HQ serving as the internet gateway for all sites.
+This guide covers the detailed network configuration for both the WireGuard VMs and PA-440 firewalls at each site, with ESXi servers located behind physical PA-440s.

 ## Network Overview